Dying in Gaza's sea: The desperate chase for aid packages

 Live updates: Follow the latest news on Israel-Gaza

-Mohammed Masoud fought for his life in the sea off Gaza to retrieve parachuted aid packages and survived.
+Mohammed Masoud fought for his life in the sea off Gaza to retrieve aid packages dropped from aircraft and survived.
 Twelve others were not fortunate enough to return to the shore.

-With the scarcity of food and increasing fears of famine nearly six months into Israel's relentless war, many in the ravaged Palestinian territory are often risking their lives to swim for long distances to secure the much-needed supplies.
+With the scarcity of food and increasing fears of famine nearly six months into Israel's relentless war, many in the ravaged Palestinian enclave often risk their lives to swim for long distances to secure the much-needed supplies.

 “I saw death with my own eyes in the sea when I went after the aid," Mr Masoud, 35, told The National.

-"The sea was pulling them in and most of us didn't know how to swim."

-The father of four is from Jabalia refugee camp, north of the Gaza Strip, where famine is expected to hit by the end of May if a ceasefire is not reached and urgent aid delivered, a UN-backed report said this month.
+The father of four is from Jabalia refugee camp, in northern Gaza, where famine is expected to hit by the end of May if a ceasefire agreement is not reached and urgent aid delivered, a UN-backed report said this month.

-Over the past 24 weeks, the residents of the north have endured miserable conditions under a relentless Israeli bombardment supporting the military's ground offensive in the area.

-Most of the residents of the northern parts, including Gaza city, have fled to the south.
-The 300,000 or so who have remained have been cut off almost completely from aid since the outbreak of the war in October.
+Over the past 24 weeks, Gazans in the north have endured miserable conditions under a relentless Israeli bombardment supporting the military's ground offensive.
+Most civilians from northern areas, including Gaza city, have fled south.
+The 300,000 or so who remain have been cut off from aid since the war broke out in October.

-The critical circumstances have compelled international entities and humanitarian organisations to seek other way to deliver aid to Gaza.

-One part of these relief efforts includes dropping aid packages, which occasionally fall into the sea.
+The critical circumstances have compelled international entities and humanitarian organisations to seek other ways to deliver aid to Gaza.
+One method is to drop aid packages, which occasionally land in the sea.

 The National boards an aircraft dropping aid over Gaza